 Phoenix will not allow service authorizations for any services that are not identified in the SP.
-Case Managers and regional SCDHHS supervisory and management staff monitor Care Call reports.
+Regional SCDHHS nurses and regional SCDHHS supervisory and management staff monitor Care Call reports.

 The SCDHHS has a thorough system of process measures.
-Case Managers' reviews start at the SCDHHS Regional Offices.
-Each month, regional SCDHHS supervisors review a sample of participant records to ensure case managers complete and document monthly contacts with participants.
-Regional SCDHHS supervisors perform a more in-depth monthly review of participants' records for each case manager.
+Regional SCDHHS nurse reviews start at the SCDHHS Regional Offices.
+Each month, regional SCDHHS nurse supervisors review a sample of participant records to ensure regional SCDHHS nurses complete and document monthly contacts with participants.
+Regional SCDHHS nurse supervisors perform a more in-depth monthly review of participants' records for each regional SCDHHS nurse.
 The reviews include verification that the required contacts are made appropriately, the service plan addresses identified needs, and the re-evaluation and service plan are updated appropriately and timely.
-Case Managers are notified of problems as they are identified and receive training if they do not meet required performance levels.
-If performance does not improve, disciplinary action, including removal from serving the waiver population, may occur.
+Regional SCDHHS nurses supervisors also annually visit participants to ask them about the assistance the nurse is providing.
+Regional SCDHHS nurses are notified of problems as they are identified and receive training if they do not meet required performance levels.
+If performance does not improve, disciplinary action, up to termination, may occur.
 SCDHHS regional offices report findings quarterly to SCDHHS central office.
-SCDHHS central office staff conducts a second level of review at each regional SCDHHS office annually.
-SCDHHS central office staff review participants' record and also reviews whether the regional office handles participant complaints appropriately and follows state policies and procedures.
+SCDHHS central office staff review participants' record and also reviews whether the regional SCDHHS office annually.
+SCDHHS central office staff review state policies and procedures.
 Each year SCDHHS central office distributes findings from its reviews to all regional SCDHHS offices.
 Any indicator not meeting required standards requires corrective action by regional SCDHHS offices.
-This corrective action is monitored and an analysis of future reviews will determine effectiveness.